t h r e a d

 pe r t o d o a r

-(Perto do Ar was premiered on the 1st of November, 2014 in Lisbon, Portugal.
-This important date is the anniversary of the Great Lisbon earthquake of 1755 as well as being All Saints Day.
-It was premiered in the magnificent Panteão Nacional, where many of Portugal's most important figures are buried.
+Perto do Ar premiered on November 1, 2014, in Lisbon, Portugal.
+This significant date marks the anniversary of the Great Lisbon earthquake of 1755 and is also All Saints Day.
+The premiere took place in the magnificent Panteão Nacional, where many of Portugal's most important figures are buried.
+This work was produced by Teatro Maria Matos, Lisbon, with the generous assistance of the Australia Council for the Arts and was first performed by members of the Portuguese Chamber Orchestra alongside German trumpeter Nils Ostendorf.

 b l a g e

-For example, the 3rd in the series was an extended installation and performance piece curated by Phillips for the opening of the Tanz im August Festival in Berlin.
-It was a one-off, five hour uninterrupted improvisation with an ensemble of six of Berlin’s most visible experimental artists – Tony Buck (drums and percussion), Werner Dafeldecker (double bass), BJ Nilsen (electronics), Liz Allbee (trumpet), Arthur Rother (guitar) and Simon James Phillips (piano).
-The ensemble was placed in the centre of a large dance studio and the audience, free to come and go, were admitted only once the work had begun – the five hour duration unknown to the audience.
-The ensemble created expansive sonic atmospheres that incorporated outside concrete noise, extended techniques and a sense of gradual overlapping thematic development.
-Communicative and responsive yet with a continual sense of consensual disconnection between the artists.
+BLAGE 3 was an extended installation and performance piece that I curated for the opening of the Tanz im August Festival in Berlin.
+It was a one-off, five-hour uninterrupted improvisation with an ensemble of six Berlin experimental artists: Tony Buck (drums and percussion), Werner Dafeldecker (double bass), BJ Nilsen (electronics), Liz Allbee (trumpet), Arthur Rother (guitar), and me, Simon James Phillips (piano).

 “Phillips' five hour long improv marathon compressed to two of the best hours of ensemble-driven work by this wickedly talented composer”.